SFD153/bet/readme.md

-# Video Compression Project in Laravel
+# Bet Project in Laravel

 Welcome to the Bet Project in Laravel!
 This project aims to create a betting platform similar to Bet365, providing users with the ability to place bets on various sports events and games.
 It's built using the Laravel framework.